 Replace batteries with one of the following approved brands: Energizer E91, Gold Peak 15A or Golden Power GLR6A.
-These batteries can be purchased at your local retailer.

-A WARNING: Use only the batteries specified.
+These batteries can be purchased at your local retailer. warning: Use only the batteries specified.
 Use of different batteries may have a detrimental effect on the alarm.
 Do not mix old and new batteries.
 Do not mix alkaline, standard, or rechargeable batteries.

 NOTE: Do not use lithium batteries in this unit.
 A good safety measure is to replace the batteries at least once a year, or at the same time you change your clocks for daylight saving time.
-Loss of AC power and a missing or improperly installed battery will render the unit inoperable.
+A missing or improperly installed battery will render the unit inoperable to e